 Alternatively, having a thorough knowledge of language barriers and cultural differences will make way for effective communication at the workplace.

-Possible challenges at workplace due to linguistic and cultural gap
+Possible challenges at the workplace due to linguistic and cultural gap

 Despite issues arising out of cultural diversity and linguistic barrier, it is still important to have a diverse workforce from various backgrounds as it helps to have different perspectives which result in innovative solutions.
-In some instances, poor performing employees leverage the situation to their convenience to avoid changing their behaviour.
-On the other hand, there are percentages of employees who are ready to give their full potential at work by coordinating with their teammates but fail due to lack of communication ability.
+In some instances, poor-performing employees leverage the situation to their convenience to avoid changing their behavior.
+On the other hand, there are percentages of employees who are ready to give their full potential at work by coordinating with their teammates but fail due to a lack of communication ability.

-Therefore, enterprises have come up with the idea of bridging cultural differences and linguistic barriers to ensure productivity and efficiency at workplace amongst the workers of different culture and linguistic groups.
+Therefore, enterprises have come up with the idea of bridging cultural differences and linguistic barriers to ensure productivity and efficiency at the workplace amongst the workers of different cultural and linguistic groups.

-Here are 7 ways to bridge linguistic barriers and cultural gap at the workplace:
+7 ways to bridge linguistic barriers and the cultural gap at the workplace

 - Be repetitive and ask for clarification